Some posts contain compensated links. Please read this disclaimer for more info.

 For instance, they will break up the trip from Zagreb to Dubrovnik and take a private transfer from Zagreb to Plitvice Lakes National Park.
 They will then head from Plitvice Lakes to Zadar, followed by Zadar to Split, and then Split to Dubrovnik with various stops in between and spend varying amounts of time in each city.

 For more information about private transfers from Zagreb to Dubrovnik, see private transfer rates from Octopus Transfers here.

 The Dubrovnik to Zagreb bus is a long bus trip with numerous services operating daily.
 A Zagreb to Dubrovnik bus trip will take you about 11-12 hours, with lots of stops along the way.
 They may include Karlovac, Plitvice Lakes, Zadar and Split, and others depending on the Croatian bus company you travel with.

 The bus from Zagreb to Dubrovnik departs from the Zagreb bus station (Autobusni Kolodvor Zagreb).
 You will arrive at the Dubrovnik bus station 12 hours later.

-If you’d prefer to sleep through the journey, there is a Zagreb to Dubrovnik night bus which may better suit you.
-Fortunately, most buses in Croatia have free Wi-Fi and the USB points to charge your devices, so you can at least stay somewhat entertained along the way.
+If you’d prefer to sleep through the journey, there is a Zagreb to Dubrovnik night bus, which may better suit you.
+Fortunately, most buses in Croatia have free Wi-Fi and USB points to charge your devices, so you can at least stay somewhat entertained along the way.

-Zagreb to Dubrovnik bus ticket prices range from 180HRK – 240HRK as do the timetables from season to season.
-Therefore, you’ll need to check out the bus timetable for your specific travel date before you purchase your ticket.
+Zagreb to Dubrovnik bus ticket prices range from 180HRK – 240HRK, as do the timetables from season to season.
+Therefore, you’ll need to check out the bus timetable for your specific travel date before purchasing your ticket.
 You can do this online.